 According to the American Cancer Society (ACS), , crystalline silica is an abundant natural mineral found in stone, soil, and sand.
 It is also found in construction materials such as concrete, brick, and mortar.
 Quartz dust is respirable crystalline silica, which means it can be inhaled while breathing.

 Exposure to silica is a serious threat to nearly 2 million workers in the U.S., according to the Occupational Safety and Health Administration (OSHA).
 This includes more than 100,000 workers in high-risk jobs such as those working in the construction industry or with construction materials.

 Specifically, sandblasting practices release silica in unnatural ways.
 As a result, construction workers risk developing occupational diseases including silicosis or “sandblasting disease” which may require a lung transplant from inhaling silica dust.

 If you have been injured by silica exposure from dust during your job and have developed accelerated silicosis, mesothelioma, asbestosis, or lung cancer, immediately seek the help of a silica exposure lawyer at Schmidt & Clark, LLP.
 We will help you get the recovery you deserve in your silica exposure lawsuit.

 What is Silicosis?

-Silicosis is a severe lung disease that affects workers exposed to silica dust in occupations such as mining, glass manufacturing and foundry work, according to the American Lung Association (ALA).
-Exposure to silica particles causes scarring in the lungs, which can harm a person’s ability to breathe.
+Silicosis is an incurable disease that affects workers injured by silica exposure in occupations such as mining, glass manufacturing, and foundry work, according to the Occupational Safety and Health Administration .
+Exposure occurs, scarring in the lung tissue, which can harm a person's ability to breathe.

 Types of Silicosis